CeeLo Green: Early life

-Callaway was born on May 30, 1975 in Atlanta, Georgia.
-Both of his parents were firefighters, and he started his music career in church.
+Green was born on May 30, 1975, in Atlanta, Georgia.
+Both of his parents were firefighters.
 His father died when Green was two years old.
+He attended Riverside Military Academy in Gainesville, Georgia.
 His mother was paralyzed in a car crash when Green was 16 and died in 1993 when Green was 18.

-At the time of his mother's death, Green's career with Goodie Mob had just begun taking off.
+He started his music career in church.
+At the time of his mother's death, Green's career with Goodie Mob had just taken off.
 He subsequently struggled with suicidal thoughts, which he later wrote about in various songs throughout his career, including Goodie Mob's "Free" and Gnarls Barkley's "Just a Thought".
-He would specifically address his parents' deaths in "She Knows" and "A Little Better", from Gnarls Barkley's The Odd Couple (2008), and "Guess Who", from Goodie Mob's Soul Food (1995).
-In an excerpt of CeeLo Distilled, a documentary produced by Absolut and the Fader, Green explained that his mother's death was a defining moment that led him toward "crossing that threshold over into a career".
+He would specifically address the deaths of his parents in "She Knows" and "A Little Better", from Gnarls Barkley's The Odd Couple (2008), and "Guess Who", from Goodie Mob's Soul Food (1995).
+In an excerpt of CeeLo Distilled, a documentary produced by Absolut and the Fader, Green explained that his mother's death led him toward "crossing that threshold over into a career".

 Music career

-1991–1998: Early career with Goodie Mob
+1991–98: Early career with Goodie Mob

 Along with Big Gipp, T-Mo, and Khujo, Green was an original member of the Atlanta hip hop group Goodie Mob.
 He was the youngest of the four.
 The Goodie Mob was a part of the Atlanta rap collective the Dungeon Family, which also included Outkast.
 Goodie Mob appeared on two tracks on OutKast's 1994 debut album Southernplayalisticadillacmuzik, with Green providing vocals for "Call of da Wild" and "Git Up, Git Out".

 Goodie Mob released their debut album, Soul Food, in 1995.
 The album received much critical praise as a pioneering record for the emerging Southern rap scene.
 It featured a distinctive soulful southern sound by production team Organized Noize.

 During this time, Green also contributed backing vocals to TLC's hit 1995 song "Waterfalls".

 The group's second album, Still Standing, came out in 1998 and also received much critical praise.
 Its commercial performance was slightly lower than the group's previous effort, however.
 Green took more creative control on the group's next album, World Party, which was released in 1999.